foster95/kytchentable/README.md

 * Could Have
 * Won't Have

-With this in mind the stories were then grouped in the issues board before being transferred to the project board
+With this in mind the stories were then grouped in the issues board before being transferred to the GitHub Projects kanban board which were then tracked across the remainder of the project

 ### Must Have
 * As a Site Admin I can create and amend menu items so that I can add or remove food options as new dishes are created in the restaurant